smythey21/google-geocoding-api-elixir/README.md

 ## NOTE

-This repository is currently in unstable beta and not reccomended for production use
+This repository is currently in unstable beta and not recommended for production use

 ## Installation